 Our programme supports the development of a skills portfolio towards Chartered Engineer (CEng) status and forming professional networks in the UK fusion supply chain.

-The Fusion Engineering Centre for Doctoral Training (CDT) offers a unique 4-year PhD programme designed for STEM graduates who want to solve real-world challenges in fusion energy.
+The Fusion Engineering Centre for Doctoral Training (CDT) offers a unique 4-year Engineering Doctorate programme designed for STEM graduates who want to solve real-world challenges in fusion energy.
 You’ll get the specialist training, hands-on experience, and industry exposure — preparing you to launch your career in one of the most exciting areas of engineering.

-Core training (first 12 weeks)
+Core training (first 12 weeks of Year 1)

 To make the programme accessible to graduates from across the STEM disciplines, all researchers begin with 12 weeks of foundational fusion engineering training.